specialunderwear/bashyucksyntax/README.rst

 Incomplete
 ==========

-Hi only implemented the things I needed myself, so it could be that your fabfile will still try to run some of the commands.
+Hi, I only implemented the things I needed myself, so it could be that your fabfile will still try to run some of the commands.

 HOWEVER.